Seminario-Integrador-2024/GestionTUP/README.md

    python -m pip install --upgrade pip
    ```

-3. At the root of the project, create a virtual environment
+3. At the root of the project, create a virtual environment:

    ```bash
    python -m venv venv